Displacement, disasters and climate change

 IDMC began developing a global displacement risk model in 2017 and is currently updating the model to enhance awareness of displacement risks and their potential evolution under different climate change scenarios.
 The new model will be available in 2024 to help support impact forecasting for anticipatory actions.

-Inhabitants of developing island states in the Pacific are amongst those most at risk of being displaced by disasters.
-Our Pacific Response to Disaster Displacement (PRDD) project is generating new evidence to better understand, plan for, prevent, and respond to disaster displacement in the Pacific region.
-Already, we have published disaster displacement risk profiles for Vanuatu, Tonga, Solomon Islands and Marshall Islands.
+From 2019-2022, our Pacific Response to Disaster Displacement (PRDD) project generated new evidence to better understand, plan for, prevent, and respond to disaster displacement in the Pacific region.
+See below for our published work on disaster displacement.

 We are always looking to strengthen and expand our existing partnerships.
 If you are interested in working with our research team, please contact email@example.com.